Table of contents

 3. Billing pauses

 Note: Unsaved work in memory is lost.
-Save files before stopping.
+Create a checkpoint or save files before stopping.

 Deleting a Notebook